-Ruth Wilson On Stage - Theater Credits, Bio and Tickets
+Ruth Wilson On Stage - Theatre Credits, Bio and Tickets

 She attended Notre Dame School and Esher College in Surrey, England, and went on to study History at the University of Nottingham, graduating in 2003.
 She trained as an actor at LAMDA (London Academy of Music and Dramatic Art) and graduated in 2005.

 She made her National Theatre stage debut in May 2007, taking on the role of Tanya in Gorky's Philistines through to August 2007.
-She solidified her stage career after landing the role of Stella in the Donmar Warehouse revival of A Streetcar Named Desire from July to October 2009, ultimately winning her first Olivier Award (for "Best Supporting Actress") in 2010.
-Her other London stage credits include the role of Karin in the 2010 Almeida Theatre production of Through a Glass Darkly and the title role in the 2011 Donmar Warehouse production of Anna Christie, starring opposite Jude Law, which earned her a second Olivier Award (this time for "Best Actress") in 2012.
+She solidified her stage career after landing the role of Stella in the Donmar Warehouse revival of A Streetcar Named Desire from July to October 2009, ultimately winning her first Olivier Award in 2010.
+Her other London stage credits include the role of Karin in the 2010 Almeida Theatre production of Through a Glass Darkly and the title role in the 2011 Donmar Warehouse production of Anna Christie, starring opposite Jude Law, which earned her a second Olivier Award in 2012.
 She also appeared in The El Train at Hoxton Hall in 2013.

 Wilson finally made her Broadway debut in December 2014, starring opposite Jake Gyllenhaal in Manhattan Theatre Club's Broadway premiere of Constellations at the Samuel J. Friedman Theatre.
 The limited engagement ended in March 2015 and resulted in a Theatre World Award and her first Tony Award nomination for Best Performance by an Actress in a leading role in a play.
 She would return to London's National Theatre from December 2016 to February 2017, taking on the title role in Patrick Marber's new version of Hedda Gabler and earning another Olivier Award nomination.
 The production was also broadcast live to cinemas via National Theatre Live.